zalando-zmon/zmon-docs/docs/user/alert-ref/alert_reference_functions.rst

 .. py:function:: value_series([n=1])

     Returns the last n values for the underlying checks and the current entity.
+Return ``[]`` if there are no values.

 .. py:function:: alert_series(f, [n=1])